 The following features have been found to promote learning and apply to most types of learning outcomes.

 - A. Motivational Strategies

-- B. Teaching a Few "Big Ideas"

-- C. Explicit Instruction
+- B. Explicit Instruction

-- D. Guidance and Support
+- C. Guidance and Support

-- E. Active Participation
+- D. Active Participation

-- F. Targeted Instructional Strategies
+- E. Targeted Instructional Strategies

-- G. Targeted Assessment Strategies
+- F. Targeted Assessment Strategies

 The following sections describe the learning features expected for each of these priority areas.